 Again, it’s always good to examine the pros and cons of choosing to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient air conditioner.
 If replacing your AC’s fan motor is the better decision for you, a fan motor replacement could cost between $500 and $1200.

 NOTE: Part repair under warranty

 A common misunderstanding is that if there is a part that needs to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered under the warranty that will be your out-of-pocket costs.
-Even with common repairs, such as a capacitor replacement, the company still has to process this warranty through the manufacturer so they can get the credit on the part.
-Also, all manufacturers demand the contractor to store the part for eight to sixteen weeks and may ask the contractor return the malfunctioned part at the contractor’s cost.
-Bigger repairs, a compressor for example, also require this process but those types of repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
+Even with common repairs, such as a capacitor replacement, the company still has to process the warranty through the manufacturer so they can receive the credit on the part.
+Also, all manufacturers require the contractor to store the part for eight to sixteen weeks and may ask the contractor return the bad part at the contractor’s cost.
+Larger repairs, a compressor for example, are included in this process but these larger repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
 If you don’t have a labor warranty you will continuously have to pay additionally for the technician’s labor.

-Keep in mind that these prices are estimates and many times they can increase or decrease depending on the climate of your city, the specific issues with your equipment, how old your equipment is, and whether or not you’ve been having annual maintenance to maintain the AC’s health and your manufacturer’s warranty.
-If your AC is pretty much dead and replacement is more likely, take a moment to look at our air conditioner pricing guide.
+Keep in mind that these prices are estimates and many times they can increase or decrease depending on the climate of your city, the particular issues with your equipment, how old your equipment is, and whether or not you’ve been having yearly maintenance to maintain the health of your A/C and your manufacturer’s warranty.
+If your AC is pretty much dead and replacement is more likely, take a moment to read our air conditioner pricing guide.

 If you want to find out more or ever need expert air conditioner repair, call Service Experts Heating & Air Conditioning 24/7/365.